pungtas/ssi-protocol-dapp/CONTRIBUTING.md

 To give people sovereignty over their data.
 ```

-> :high_brightness: The word 'Tyron' derives from the Greek *turannos* that means sovereign
+> :high_brightness: The word tyron derives from the Greek *turannos* that means sovereign

 ## Open source software & license